OpenClinica/OpenClinica/web/README.txt

 OpenClinica: Open Source Software Platform for Clinical Trials Electronic Data Capture Professional Open Source Solutions for the Clinical Research Enterprise

-OpenClinica is a free, open source clinical trial software platform for Electronic Data Capture (EDC) and clinical data management in clinical research.
+OpenClinica is a free, open source clinical trial software platform for Electronic Data Capture (EDC) clinical data management in clinical research.
 The software is web-based and designed to support all types of clinical studies in diverse research settings.
 From the ground up, OpenClinica is built on leading independent standards to achieve high levels of interoperability.
 Its modular architecture and transparent, collaborative development model offer outstanding flexibility while supporting a robust, enterprise-quality solution.

 More about OpenClinica: https://www.OpenClinica.com